Domain-Driven Design

 • Ubiquitous Language - Domain terms used consistently across all layers

-• Aggregate Roots - Domain entities manage their own state and invariants
+• Domain Entities - Business objects that manage their own state and invariants

 • Domain Events - Business events published for side effects